CADViewer/NextCloud/README.md

 ## General to-do list items:

-### 1. Copy CADViewer to /apps/cadviewer (or /extra-apps/cadviewer)
+### 1. Copy CADViewer to /apps/cadviewer (or /extra-apps/cadviewer or /custom_apps/cadviewer)

-Copy the content of this cadviewer install folder and put it in the /apps/ or /extra-apps/ folder of your nextcloud installation under /apps/cadviewer/.
+Copy the content of this cadviewer install folder and put it in the /apps/ or /extra-apps/ or /custom_apps/ folder of your nextcloud installation under (/apps)/cadviewer/.

 ### 2. Permissions